 The Module System, also known as the Mod Plan, has been the cornerstone of our distinctive academic approach since 1973.
-The Mod Plan is innovative and offers students the opportunity to take an active part in shaping their educational experience.
-We’re willing to bet that you’ve never seen or experienced something like our mod system before.
+The Mod Plan has always been innovative and continues to evolve in dynamic ways to meet the needs of our students and their education.
+The module plan offers students the opportunity to take an active part in shaping their educational experience, to experience broadly, and to learn deeply.

-It works because the Mod Plan is versatile.
-With more than 300 courses to choose from, students have countless ways to structure their studies to suit their interests, while taking the foundational courses necessary to prepare for college and beyond.
-It works because it means taking fewer classes at a time, for longer time periods a day, allowing students to delve deeply into their material through experiential learning (laboratories, collaborative projects, field trips and off-campus study).
+The module system works because of its versatility.
+With more than 250 courses to choose from, students have countless ways to structure their studies to suit their interests, while taking the foundational courses necessary to prepare for college and beyond.
+It works because it means taking fewer classes at a time, for longer time periods a day, allowing students to delve deeply into their material through experiential learning.
 The daily schedule is carefully crafted so that students have time for classes, assemblies, meetings with advisors, extra help, or clubs and activities—as well as some breathing time to recharge and relax.